edgenard/wbittdd-pos/README.md

 # wbittdd-pos
-Point of Sale exercise to worlds best introduction to TDD
+Point of Sale exercise from Worlds Best Introduction to TDD course by jbrains.ca